garden-io/garden/docs/guides/code-synchronization.md

 ---
-title: Code Synchronization (Dev Mode)
+title: Code Synchronization
 order: 3
 ---
-# Code Synchronization (Dev Mode)
+# Code Synchronization

-You can synchronize your code (and other files) to and from running containers using _dev mode_.
+Garden allows you to rapidly synchronize your code (and other files) to and from running containers.

-Dev mode works similarly to the older hot reloading functionality, but is much faster and more reliable.
-It also supports bidirectional syncing, which enables you to sync new/changed files from your containers to your local machine.

-This new sync mode uses [Mutagen](https://mutagen.io/) under the hood.
-Garden automatically takes care of fetching Mutagen, so you don't need to install any dependencies yourself to make use of dev mode.

-Dev mode sync is not affected by the usual includes/excludes (e.g. rules defined in `.gardenignore` files), which makes it more flexible than hot reloading.

-Instead, exclusion rules for dev mode are configured explicitly on the provider level and for each individual sync you configure—more on that below.

-For example, you can use it to sync your `build`/`dist` directory into your container while running local, incremental builds (without having to remove those directories from your ignorefiles).
+{% hint style="info" %}
+This feature used to be called _dev mode_ but as of version 0.13 we've opted for more straightforward terminology.
+The functionality is exactly the same as before.
+{% endhint %}

+## Configuration

 {% hint style="warning" %}
 Please make sure to specify any paths that should not be synced by setting the provider-level default excludes and/or the `exclude` field on each configured sync!
 Otherwise you may end up syncing large directories and even run into application errors.
 {% endhint %}

-## Configuration

-To configure a service for dev mode, add `devMode` to your module/service configuration to specify your sync targets:
+To configure a service for sync, add `sync` to your module/service configuration to specify your sync targets:

-### Configuring dev mode for `container` modules
+### Configuring sync for `container` modules

 ```yaml
 kind: Module